Fmstrat/plex-ssl/README.md

 Then replace the contents of that file with the file located here: https://raw.githubusercontent.com/Fmstrat/plex-ssl/master/conf/nginx.conf

+Make sure you replace the external hostname and two occurances of your internal IP.

 Test the configuration with:
 ```
 [root@pms-vm ~]# /usr/local/openresty/nginx/sbin/nginx -t